randyau/datawebring/README.md

 Place this snippet in your HTML body where you want the widget box to appear.
 That's it.
 There's no need to edit or make changes.

+The widget requires that your site be on the list of sites (based off URL pattern matching) before it displays correctly.
+If your domain or a subdirectory is on the list, the widget should work for any subdirectory under that entry.

 ```
 <div id='data-ring-dot-list'>
 <script type="text/javascript" src="https://randyau.github.io/datawebring/onionring-variables.js"></script>